DanielBarton446/ShogiAI/README.md

 - Defending Attacked Material Moves
 - More to do

+## Performance and Results
+Please read Final_Report.pdf within this repo to understand results and analysis.

 ### Resources
 Here is a link to resources that may be of use